raheelaahmed/rock-paper-scossors/README.md

 ## Bugs ans Fixes:

 I was having problem with responsiveness of my webdesign and i solved my problem using "html Media Quries".
+I was having trouble setting the background image for the body.
+It wasn't working in my CSS file, but using the style attribute in HTML is working now.